truongconguocw/truongconguocw/README.md

 "Racketeering"
 </p>

-## My favorite tools and technologies|Các công cụ và công nghệ yêu thích của tôi ⚙️
+## My favorite tools and technologies ⚙️

-> Tools and technologies that I have worked with and are interested|Các công cụ và công nghệ mà tôi đã làm việc và quan tâm
+> Tools and technologies that I have worked with and are interested
 <table>
   <tr>
     <td align="center" width="96">